 - Petra Tours from Amman – ideal for weekenders

-What to pack for Jordan
+What to Pack for Family Holidays in Jordan

 This will very much depend on the season.
 Remembering you are in a Muslim country, it’s always sensible to err on the side of more conservative clothing.
 You’ll find for dealing with the heat and the types of experiences you’ll want to undertake, long cargos and a shirt to protect your shoulders from the sun will be sensible attire.